stefangabos/Zebra_Datepicker/README.md

 Callback function to be executed when the user clicks the <em>Clear</em> button.

 The callback function takes no arguments.
-The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.
+The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.<br>
+To get the plugin's properties do `properties = this.data('Zebra_DatePicker')`.

 #### `onClose`

 Callback function to be executed when the date picker is closed.

 The callback function takes no arguments.
-The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.
+The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.<br>
+To get the plugin's properties do `properties = this.data('Zebra_DatePicker')`.

 #### `onOpen`

 Callback function to be executed when the date picker is shown.

 The callback function takes no arguments.
-The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.
+The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.<br>
+To get the plugin's properties do `properties = this.data('Zebra_DatePicker')`.

 #### `onSelect`